isocpp/CppCoreGuidelines/CppCoreGuidelines.md

                                         // to people who know measure()
     auto [x, y] = measure(obj4);        // don't; it's likely to be confusing

-The overly-generic `pair` and `tuple` should be used only when the value returned represents independent entities rather than an abstraction.
+The overly generic `pair` and `tuple` should be used only when the value returned represents independent entities rather than an abstraction.

-Another example, use a specific type along the lines of `variant<T, error_code>`, rather than using the generic `tuple`.
+Another option is to use `optional<T>` or `expected<T, error_code>`, rather than `pair` or `tuple`.
+When used appropriately these types convey more information about what the members mean than `pair<T, bool>` or `pair<T, error_code>` do.

 ##### Note

-When the tuple to be returned is initialized from local variables that are expensive to copy, explicit `move` may be helpful to avoid copying:
+When the object to be returned is initialized from local variables that are expensive to copy, explicit `move` may be helpful to avoid copying:

     pair<LargeObject, LargeObject> f(const string& input)